redhat-na-ssa/demo-triton-yolo/builder-image/README.md

 ## Usage

-NOTE: `oc new-app` commands will error before the image is built; be patient.
+NOTE: `oc new-app` commands will error before the builder image is built; be patient.

 ### Build S2I Image